hohmannr/bubblified/README.md

 *TIP* - Including `%{$reset_color%}` at the end of the echo will make sure that colors are reset to the default ones after your bubble finishes rendering.

-c.
-Add the function as a subshell call to the `PROMPT`
+C. Add the function as a subshell call to the `PROMPT`

 `PROMPT='...$(foo)...'`